jeffreytwoods2/uvsim/README.md

 Note: In order to run this software, you will need Python installed on you local machine.

 ### 1. Installing uvsim:
 From uvsim's root page on github, click on the green __<> Code__ button.
-This will open up a small menu.
-At the bottom of the menu, click __Download ZIP__.
-This will download all of the necessary files onto your local machine.
+This will open up a small menu, at the bottom of which you will need to click __Download ZIP__.
+This will download a __.zip__ folder with all of the necessary files onto your local machine.
 Go ahead and extract them into a directory of your choice.

 ### 2. Start Running uvsim:
 To run uvsim, start by opening a new terminal or command line window.
-Then, navigate to the __uvsim_master__ directory.
-The location of this directory will depend on where you extracted the __.zip__ file.
+Then, navigate to the __uvsim_master__ directory (the location of this directory will depend on where you extracted the __.zip__ file).
 Finally, run the command `python3 main.py`.
 If this doesn't work, you can also try replacing __python3__ with just __python__, or whichever version of python you have installed.

 ### 3. Using uvsim:
-Once the software is running, it will start by asking you to input a path for your input file.
-Simply input the path to the file that you would like uvsim to process.
+Once the software is running, it will start by asking you for the path to your input file.
+Simply type the path to the file that you would like uvsim to process, and then press enter.
 Check the files in __test_files__ to get an idea of what the input file should look like.
-Note that the format for each line of you input file should be either `+` or `-`, followed by any 4 digits.
+Note that the format for each line of your input file should be either `+` or `-`, followed by any 4 digits.
 Once you've given uvsim a valid file to process, it will run through each line of that file, and then display its final state in the terminal once processing is complete.